20 Money Lessons to Master Before 30 for a Stronger Financial Future

 Investing Isn’t Just for the Wealthy

-Too many people wait until they “have enough” to invest.
-That delay costs them the most valuable asset they have, time.
-Investing small amounts consistently beats waiting for the perfect moment with a big pile of cash.
+Too many people delay investing until they “have enough.”
+That delay costs the one thing you can’t replace, time.
+Investing consistently, even with small amounts, beats waiting for a big windfall.

 Insurance Is Protection, Not an Expense